pgimalac/pyptx-templar/README.md

 [copy.py](./pyptx_templar/copy.py) contains functions to copy the style and content from an element to another.

 [presmanager.py](./pyptx_templar/presmanager.py) contains functions to delete, move and duplicate some elements of a presentation.

+### Disclaimer
+**Everything can fail, no guarantees are provided and using exec is very unsafe if you don't know what you are executing.**